jdicarl/NaturalLanguageUnderstanding/getting-started.md

 ## Step 3: Return keyword information
 {: #analyze-keywords}

 The previous call returned sentiment information for the whole text.
-Now expand the results to return sentiment analysis specifically on each of the keywords by including the **keywords.sentiment** parameter set to `true`.
+Now expand the results to return sentiment analysis specifically on each of the keywords.
+You include the **keywords.sentiment** parameter and set it to `true`.
 Replace `{username}` and `{password}` with your information.

 ```bash
 curl --user "{username}":"{password}" \